 Since then, the Peterborough United kit colours have on most occasions featured blue shirts, worn with white shorts and blue socks.
 Shorts colour has alternated though between blue and white, and socks have been blue, white, red or blue and white hoops.

-The 2016/2017 Peterborough United colours were blue shirts, white shorts and blue socks.
+The 2018/2019 Peterborough United colours were blue shirts, blue shorts and blue socks with a white trim.

 The current Peterborough United stadium is the London Road Stadium.
-Peterborough United have played their home games at the London Road Stadium since they were formed in 1937.
+Also known as the ABAX Stadium, Peterborough United have played their home games at the London Road Stadium since they were formed in 1937.
 London Road was first opened in 1913, and was used by Peterborough & Fletton United until that club disbanded in 1932.

 Following various redevelopments of the London Road Stadium, the Peterborough United stadium capacity currently stands at 14, 084.
 Following the signing of a sponsorship deal in 2014, the Peterborough United stadium is also called the ABAX Stadium.